 Inductees are chosen using the following criteria: demonstrated mastery of their profession; significant contributions to their profession; demonstrated scholarly activity through publications and presentations related to their profession; positions held in professional organizations; and completion of at least 10 years of service to their profession.

-UNI's School of HPELS is one of the oldest programs in the U.S., tracing its roots back to 1896 with the establishment of the Department of Physical Culture.
-Course work in physical education dates back to 1878, two years after the opening of what was then known as the Iowa State Normal School.
+UNI's School of HPELS has one of the oldest HPELS programs in the U.S., tracing its roots back to 1896 with the establishment of the Department of Physical Culture.
+Coursework in physical education dates back to 1878, two years after the opening of what was then known as the Iowa State Normal School.

 The cost of the ceremony is $20.
-To make a reservation or for additional information, contact Carol Bean, at UNI's School of Health, Physical Education and Leisure Services, at 319-273-2840 or email@example.com.
+To make a reservation or for additional information, contact Carol Bean, at UNI's School of HPELS, at 319-273-2840 or email@example.com.